Frequently Asked Questions about health research and clinical studies

-Search the topics below to find answers to frequently asked questions about clinical trials and health research.
+Search the topics below to find answers to frequently asked questions about health research and clinical studies.

 Do you have a general question about research participation that is not listed here?
 Submit your question to firstname.lastname@example.org

-Clinical trials are important because medicine can’t advance without testing these new treatments to see if they work and are safe.
+Clinical studies and trials are important because medicine can’t advance without testing these new treatments to see if they work and are safe.
 They help physicians:

 - Find new advances in medicine,